Dolgubon/LibLazyCrafting/README.md

 ### AddGlyphToExistingGear(existingRequestTable, gearBag, gearSlot)
 - Same as the above, but the gear already exists, and you're waiting on the glyph to be made

 ## Provisioning and Furniture
 The exact same functions are used by both provisioning and furniture, so they are combined here.
 You can use the AKA functions as your preference/use requires.

+### CraftProvisioningItemByResultItemId(*integer resultItemId, integer timesToMake, boolean autocraft, string reference*)
+AKA CraftFurnishingItemByResultItemId
+* What item do you want to make?
+Get the item ID and pass it to this function
 ### CraftProvisioningItemByRecipeId( *integer recipeId, integer timesToMake, boolean autocraft, string reference*)
 AKA CraftFurnishingItemByRecipeId
 * Recipe ID is the item link of the recipe that creates the food or furniture you want to make